-- 3.1 The Council's Information Management Strategy was agreed by Cabinet in June 2016 and sets out the Council's vision for managing information, the principles supporting the vision and the context and challenges faced by the Council. - 3.2 It also describes the related governance arrangements and action plan to progress the Council's approach and is complemented by a range of other strategies, policies and processes, notably Data Protection policies and procedures. - 3.3 The Council's SIRO has overall responsibility for the Council's information management framework and acts as the champion for information risk within the Council.
-The SIRO for the Council is the Executive Director (Legal and Democratic Services). - 3.4 The SIRO is responsible for producing an annual report on information governance.
-The report provides an overview of developments in relation to information governance, related work undertaken since April 2020 as well as outlining the strategic direction the Council has adopted.
-It should provide assurance that the Council's arrangements ensure personal data is held securely, information is disseminated effectively and that the Council is compliant with the legal framework notably the UK General Data Protection Regulation (GDPR) and Data Protection Act 2018.
+3.1 The Council's Information Management Strategy sets out the Council's vision for managing information, the principles supporting the vision and the context and challenges faced by the Council.

+- 3.2 It also describes the related governance arrangements and is complemented by a range of other strategies, policies, and processes, notably Data Protection policies and procedures. - 3.3 The Council's Senior Information Risk Owner (SIRO) has overall responsibility for the Council's information management framework and acts as the champion for information risk within the Council.
+The SIRO for the Council is the Executive Director for Strategy, Change and Governance. - 3.4 The SIRO is responsible for producing an annual report on information governance.
+The report provides an overview of developments in relation to information governance, related work undertaken since April 2021 as well as outlining the strategic direction the Council has adopted.
+It provides assurance that the Council's arrangements ensure personal data is held securely, information is disseminated effectively and that the Council is compliant with the legal framework notably the UK General Data Protection Regulation (GDPR) and Data Protection Act 2018.

-4. SIRO Annual Report - 2020-21
+4. SIRO Annual Report - 2021-22